Ben-Brady/PureImage/README.md

 > "Delete": true/false

-If the bot
+If the bot should delete reposts instead of just flagging them for people to see

-> "Timeout":
+> "Timeout": 86400

+The timeout for people to be able to repost an image in seconds (e.g. 86400 = 60 x 60 x 24 = 1 Day)

 #### Porn Filter (Coming Soon)